Jordan Love: College career

 Between his freshman year of high school and his first year of college, Love grew 9 in in height and gained 80 lb.
 He redshirted his first year at Utah State University in 2016.
 As a freshman in 2017, he played in 12 games and started the final six for the Aggies football team.
 He finished the season completing 129 of 235 passes for 1,631 yards, 8 touchdowns and 6 interceptions.
 Following his debut at UNLV, he was named the Mountain West Offensive Player of the Week.

 As a sophomore in 2018, Love started all 13 games, completing 267 of 417 passes for a school season record 3,567 yards with 32 touchdowns and six interceptions.
+He led the Mountain West Conference with a passer rating of 158.3 and yards gained per pass attempt with 8.6, while also completing 64% of his passes.
 He was named the MVP of the 2018 New Mexico Bowl after passing for 359 yards and four touchdowns.
 His team finished the season with an 11–2 record and ranked No. 22 on the AP poll.
 Following his sophomore season, he was expected to be a future NFL first-round draft pick.

 In 2019, Love returned to Utah State under a new head coach and offensive coordinator.
 Many teammates from his previous season had graduated, including four starters on the offensive line.
-Love again started all 13 games, completing 293 of 473 passes for 3,402 yards with 20 touchdowns and a career-high 17 interceptions.
+Love again started all 13 games, completing 293 of 473 passes for 3,402 yards with 20 touchdowns and a career-high 17 interceptions; his 17 interceptions led Division 1-A college football.
 His team slid to a 7–6 record with the changes to the roster and coaching staff.
 Following the end of the 2019 season, Love announced that he would forgo his senior year and enter the 2020 NFL draft.
 He completed his college career passing for 8,600 yards, throwing 60 touchdowns against 29 interceptions and rushing for an additional 403 yards and 9 touchdowns.